The Last of Mrs. Cheyney (1937 film): Plot

-When Charles arrives, he summons the police, using Arthur's name, and they wait for Inspector Witherspoon (Lumsden Hare) of Scotland Yard's arrival the next morning.
+When Charles arrives, he summons the police, using Arthur's name, and they wait for Inspector Witherspoon of Scotland Yard's arrival the next morning.
 At breakfast, Arthur reveals that a letter that Lord Kelton wrote to Fay describing his friends may have to be used in court.
 Though at first amused, they are shocked when they learn that Kelton has written the unexpurgated truth about all of them.
 Kelton then suggests that they offer to pay Fay's passage back to America in exchange for not revealing the letter's contents.
 Fay, however, finds the offer too "dishonorable," until Kelton finally offers £10,000.
 She has destroyed the letter already, though, and will not take the money.
 In gratitude, Kelton offers to set Fay up with a modiste shop and the others offer to be her clients, but she again refuses.
 Though she wants Charles to stay, he declines, saying that he would have to remain honest if he stayed with her.

 After offering to return Arthur's watch, which he stole five years before, Charles goes with Inspector Witherspoon, leaving Fay ignorant of the fact that he has turned himself in.
 When everyone has gone, Arthur says that he has arranged for them to be married by a neighboring bishop that morning, marking the last of Mrs. Cheyney and the first of Lady Dilling.